Canop/miaou/README.md

 ## Desktop

 Miaou works on Chrome, Firefox and Safari.
-It doesn't on Internet Explorer.

 ## Mobile devices